 - Lower platen centered on the frame base

-The machine’s structure has a high stiffness suitable for high-strength rock core specimens with brittle properties and explosive failures.
+The machine’s structure is suitable for high-strength rock core specimens with brittle properties and explosive failures.
 For example, most geotechnical testing machines can’t test limestone because it exceeds the capacity of those machines—but Forney’s 250 Series can.

 Once you have the right equipment to perform ASTM D7012, it’s time to get the sample and start the procedure.
 Here’s how it works.